pagkly/Zed/Investopedia3/How Can You Play the Float.md

 ## Understanding the Float

-The [Federal Reserve](https://www.investopedia.com/terms/f/federalreservebank.asp) (The Fed) defines two types of float.
-[Holdover](https://www.investopedia.com/terms/h/holdovers.asp) float results from delays at the processing institution, typically due to the weekend and seasonal backlogs.
+The [[Federal Reserve]](https://www.investopedia.com/terms/f/federalreservebank.asp) (The Fed) defines two types of float. [[Holdover]](https://www.investopedia.com/terms/h/holdovers.asp) float results from delays at the processing institution, typically due to the weekend and seasonal backlogs.
 Transportation float occurs due to inclement weather and air traffic delays and is, therefore, highest in the winter months.1

 The Fed—which processes one-third of all checks in the United States—observes that although the amount of float fluctuates randomly, there are definite weekly and seasonal trends.
-For example, float usually increases on a Tuesday due to a [backlog](https://www.investopedia.com/terms/b/backlog.asp) of checks over the weekend and during the months of December and January because of higher check volume during the holiday season.1
+For example, float usually increases on a Tuesday due to a [[backlog]](https://www.investopedia.com/terms/b/backlog.asp) of checks over the weekend and during the months of December and January because of higher check volume during the holiday season.1

-The Federal Reserve uses these trends to forecast float levels, which are then used in the actual day-to-day implementation of [monetary policy](https://www.investopedia.com/terms/m/monetarypolicy.asp).1
+The Federal Reserve uses these trends to forecast float levels, which are then used in the actual day-to-day implementation of [[monetary policy]](https://www.investopedia.com/terms/m/monetarypolicy.asp).1

 ### How to Calculate Float